 This is not a category to be addressed separately in the application, but rather is a rated area on the scoring sheet.
 The reviewers have an opportunity to consider whether the project is realistically capable of attaining the required and proposed outcomes.
 Reviewers will consider the entire application in the context of the RFA Specification to make a final, overall appraisal of the project proposal.
-The intent is to judge the cohesiveness and viability of the project.
+The intent is to judge the cohesiveness and viability of the project which entails program sustainability beyond the term of the grant.